foucart/COR/README.md

 # COR

-This repository contains my work on Computational Optimal Recovery: the research articles and the accompanying reproducible files.
+This repository contains my work on **Computational Optimal Recovery**: the research articles and the accompanying reproducible files.
 In reverse chronological order (of submission, not publication), these articles are:

 - Optimal recovery from inaccurate data in Hilbert spaces: regularize, but what of the parameter?
 With C. Liao. |